We figured out how to grow organic bananas in Greenville, SC (Ag Zone 7b). Here’s what we learned along the way…

 - When it’s time to put the banana plants outdoors, consider putting them in the ground for the warm months and digging the corm(s) back up after fruiting to be re-potted and placed indoors for the cold months.

-Growing organic bananas was a completely new experience for us, and we certainly don’t consider ourselves to be banana growing experts at this point.
+Learning how to grow organic bananas was a completely new experience for us, and we certainly don’t consider ourselves to be banana growing experts at this point.
 If you have tips and insights to add that will be helpful for us and other readers, please leave a comment to let us know!